thindil/nimalyzer/doc/index.rst

   * `fixCommand` - the command executed by `fix` type of the rule.
 Sets by the user in the configuration file.
 String value.
   * `identsCache` - the Nim idents cache needed for some internal rule code.
-It is recomended to not change it.
+It is recommended to not change it.
   * `forceFixCommand` - if true, the rule should use `fixCommand` for `fix` type of the rule instead of its own code.
 Sets by the user in the configuration file.
 Boolean value.